bengtj100/stacky-lang/Reference.md

 This reads as `<operation>` transforms the stack looking like '<stack before command>' (the *input stack*) to '<stack after command>' (the *output stack*).

 It is assumed that the number of elements on the input stack is the minimal number needed to perform the operation.
-So, `+`, see below, needs atleast two elements on the stack and leaves one element on the stack as the result of the operation.
+So, `+`, see below, needs at least two elements on the stack and leaves one element on the stack as the result of the operation.

 Sometimes, other conventions may be used to show *how* the stack is affected.
 Ellipsis (`...`) is used do denote zero or more elements as in `[x_n ... x_1 <]` denoting a stack with exactly *n* elements.